robphilipp/hashed-wheel-timer/README.md

 It has 16 buckets, which is equivalent to saying that it has a wheel-size of 16.
 The arrow in the center is the cursor, which represents the current time.
 As time advances, the cursor advances as well.
-The amount of tine represented by each bucket is specified by the timer's resolution parameter.
+The amount of time represented by each bucket is specified by the timer's resolution parameter.
 For example, if in this case the resolution is 1 second, then each bucket in the diagram represents 1 second, and the cursor advances 1 second at a time.
 In this case, it would take 16 seconds for the cursor to make one complete revolution.